kim-em/category-theory-2017/README.md

     * I encourage you to all bring an example of a natural transformation, and to discuss these examples after An Ran's presentation.
 * Week 2:
     * By the meetings, please finish reading Chapter 1.
-    * Zac, on initial and terminal objects, and on adjunctions.
+    * Zac, on free, faithful, and essentially surjective functors, as well as initial and terminal objects.
 * Week 3:
     * Yahya
 * Week 4: